syncfusion-content/xamarin-docs/Xamarin/SfImageEditor/Z-Ordering.md

 ## SendToBack

-SendToBack is a method which is used to Send the selected shapes/text to the back of a group of elements over an image.
+The SendToBack method is used to send the selected shapes/text to the back of a group of elements over an image.

 {% tabs %}